maurer2/html-newsletters-and-mjml/slides/slides.md

 ## MJML

+---

 ### Basics
-  * Framework for HTML Emails
+  * Open source framework for HTML Emails
   * Uses `Mailjet Markup Language` DSL
   * Tries to simplify and abstract HTML Email authoring
-  * Provided quality of live improvements like watch tasks and linter
+  * Provides quality of live improvements like watch tasks and linter
-  * Comes with common modules/pattern like columns, hero images, social-sharing etc.
+  * Comes with common modules/components like columns, hero images, social-sharing etc.
+  * Supports creation of custom components
   * Supports responsive email

+---

 ### Technical stuff
   * Current version 4 is a complete rewrite in vanillaJS
   * Version 3 was based on a heavily modified version of React
   * Syntax plugins for common editors like VSCode, Atom and Webstorm (?)
+  * Is supported by module bundlers like Webpack and task runners like Gulp
   * Can be integrated in a React app
+  * Can be run standalone via npx

+---

 ### Advantages
-  * Todo
+  * Abstracts most of the cross browser issues
+  * Gives errors about incorrect usage at compile time
+  * Allows splitting up into partials/components
+  * MJML DSL is fairly close to HTML

+---

 ### Disadvantages
+  * Parameterized generation is not very straightforward (https://github.com/mjmlio/mjml/issues/451)
+  * Imposes certain restrictions in terms of email design (e.g only 4 columns etc.)
-  * Todo
+  * Rigid markup

+---

 ### MJML 2 HTML
   * Todo

-### AMP for Email
+---